hammingweight/fim_sidecar/terraform/README.md

 $ terraform apply
 ```

-or, if you don't want to use your default kubernetes context
+or, if you don't want to use your default Kubernetes context

 ```
 $ terraform apply --var kube_config_context=minikube